Body dysmorphic disorder: Diagnosis

 Estimates of prevalence and gender distribution have varied widely via discrepancies in diagnosis and reporting.
 In American psychiatry, BDD gained diagnostic criteria in the DSM-IV, having been historically unrecognized, only making its first appearance in the DSM in 1987, but clinicians' knowledge of it, especially among general practitioners, is constricted.
 Meanwhile, shame about having the bodily concern, and fear of the stigma of vanity, makes many hide even having the concern.

-Via shared symptoms, BDD is commonly misdiagnosed as social anxiety disorder, obsessive-compulsive disorder, major depressive disorder, or social phobia.
+Via shared symptoms, BDD is commonly misdiagnosed as social anxiety disorder, obsessive–compulsive disorder, major depressive disorder, or social phobia.
 Social anxiety disorder and BDD are highly comorbid (within those with BDD, 12–68.8% also have SAD; within those with SAD, 4.8-12% also have BDD), developing similarly in patients -BDD is even classified as a subset of SAD by some researchers.
 Correct diagnosis can depend on specialized questioning and correlation with emotional distress or social dysfunction.
 Estimates place the Body Dysmorphic Disorder Questionnaire's sensitivity at 100% (0% false negatives) and specificity at 92.5% (7.5% false positives).
 BDD is also comorbid with eating disorders, up to 12% comorbidity in one study.
 Both eating and body dysmorphic disorders are concerned with physical appearance, but eating disorders tend to focus more on weight rather than one's general appearance.

-BDD is classified as an obsessive-compulsive disorder in DSM-5.
-It is important to treat people with BDD as soon as possible because the person may have already been suffering for an extended period of time and as BDD has a high suicide rate, at 2-12 times higher than the national average.
+BDD is classified as an obsessive–compulsive disorder in DSM-5.
+It is important to treat people with BDD as soon as possible because the person may have already been suffering for an extended period of time and as BDD has a high suicide rate, at 2–12 times higher than the national average.

+Comorbidity

+BDD is frequently comorbid with anxiety, depression, psychotic, or bipolar spectrum disorders.
+BDD is particularly associated with anxiety disorders, especially social anxiety disorder, as individuals often fear being judged for their appearance and avoid social interactions.
+BDD also frequently coexists with depression, with feelings of sadness and hopelessness often arising when obsessing over perceived flaws, sometimes leading to suicidal ideation and the development of MDD.

+Although, OCD compulsions can be more varied, BDD-related compulsions typically are center around appearance, which is what led to its inclusion within the obsessive-compulsive spectrum in the DSM-5 (American Psychiatric Association, 2013).
+Anorexia nervosa and bulimia nervosa are eating disorders which are commonly observed in individuals with BDD, as altered body image concerns lead to disordered eating behaviors in an attempt to alter perceived flaws.